Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-01-WEB-IT-Terminal-and-Git.md

 ## Git Demo 3.
 Concurrent edits, with conflict

-Working on the same line & same file
+Working on the same line & same file: automatic merge is not possible, need to resolve conflict with teammates

 - A edits the file
 - At the same time, B edits the same part of the file